Board of Directors

 Rebecca has completed Teacher Training Levels I and II with master teacher Baron Baptiste in the power vinyasa yoga style.
 She also completed a 200-hour Yoga Alliance teacher training at Avalon yoga studio in Palo Alto, where she studied asana, yoga theory, pranayama and meditation.

-Amy, a yoga instructor, joined The Art of Yoga Project board of directors in February 2007.
-Actively involved in several organizations in Silicon Valley, she also advises and chairs the college scholarship committee of Downtown College Preparatory High School, a charter high school in San Jose that prepares underachieving students for college success.
+Amy joined The Art of Yoga Project board of directors in February 2007.
+She is actively involved in several organizations in Silicon Valley, including SV2, a philanthropic organization focused on building and scaling social innovations.
+She also advises and chairs the college scholarship committee of Downtown College Preparatory High School, a charter high school in San Jose that prepares underachieving students for college success.
+Inspired by the work of the Art of Yoga Project, Amy completed the 200+ teacher training program at the Iyengar Yoga Institute in San Francisco in 2011 and now shares her practice as a teacher in several communities in the Bay Area.
 Amy has a master’s degree in education policy analysis and evaluation from Stanford University, an undergraduate degree from the University of Virginia, and is the mother of two children.

 Dede is the administrative partner of Crosspoint Venture Partners, a leading venture capital firm based in Woodside, California.
 She has 25 years of experience in a wide range of business areas, including finance and accounting, strategic planning, and investor relations.
 Dede is the vice chair of finance for the board of Silicon Valley Social Ventures (SV2), a venture philanthropy initiative that provides grants and technical assistance to nonprofits.
 She joined The Art of Yoga Project board of directors in February 2007 and has also served as a volunteer for the Center for a College Education and the Menlo Park Presbyterian Church.
 Dede has a bachelor of science in business administration from the University of California, Berkeley.